gopro/labs/docs/control/proxies/README.md

         }
 </style>

-Decoding 4K and 5K HEVC Video can be very demanding on video tools.
+Decoding 4K, 5K and now 8K HEVC Video can be very demanding on video tools.
 To speed up the editing workflow, a common solution is to transcode high resolution files into proxies.
 With this Labs extension enabled, the camera automatically produces Adobe Premiere Pro™ or DaVinci style proxy files, saving you the time consuming transcoding step.
 Normally a camera will encode a LRV (Low Res Video) for every MP4 using this standard directory structure:<br>
 <pre>   DCIM/100GOPRO/GX013784.MP4